Give the florists a miss and bring your loved one something more useful instead the next time you visit them in hospital.

 As we all rely on them so much during our darkest and most vulnerable times.

-And instead look to give them treats that they can enjoy on their breaks to keep their energy and spirits high, such as.
+With treats that they can enjoy on their breaks to keep their energy and spirits high being popular choices, such as.

-Having a loved one in the hospital is a tough time for all concerned.
+Having a loved one in the hospital can be a really tough time for all concerned.

 But while you may feel helpless, there is something you can do to make their stay more pleasant and easier to bear.